Room H336, third floor of the Humanities Building

 - Vertrauen und Politik im Alltag: Die Arbeiterbewegungen in Leipzig und Lyon im Moment der Krise, 1929-1933/38.
 Kritische Studien zur Geschichtswissenschaft.
 Göttingen: Vandenhoeck & Ruprecht, 2013.

 - With Ute Frevert et al., Learning How to Feel: Children's Literature and Emotional Socialization, 1870-1970 (Emotions in History).
 Oxford: Oxford University Press, 2014.

 - With Mark Keck-Szajbel and Kate Mahoney (eds.), The Politics of Authentic Subjectivity: Countercultures and Radical Movements Across the Iron Curtain (1968-1989).
-(Forthcoming with Berghahn Books in 2018.)
+New York: Berghahn Books, 2018.